will-koz/willcoin/README.md

 ## Notes

 After each session with the server running, remember to run the server-side `save` command, or else nothing from that session will be saved.
+To run, just use `./main`.
+You can also output to a log if you are using crontab (which I recommend since this is still in beta) with something like `./main >> log.txt`

 ## TODO